-The Science Alliance was established in 1984 to improve selected science programs at The University of Tennessee, Knoxville, and to increase collaboration between the university and Oak Ridge National Laboratory (ORNL).
+The Science Alliance. a Tennessee Center of Excellence, was established in 1984 to improve selected science programs at The University of Tennessee, Knoxville, and to increase collaboration between the university and Oak Ridge National Laboratory (ORNL).

 The Science Alliance is composed of four divisions: the original three being Biological Sciences, Chemical Sciences, and Physical Sciences.
 A fourth division, Mathematics and Computer Science, was added in 1986.

 - Create a strong formal bond between UT and ORNL

 - Create joint UT-ORNL institutions

 - Share resources and build areas of common strength at UT and ORNL as well as with industry and other institutions